Heart & Vascular Institute

 Interventional Cardiovascular Specialists located in Dearborn, Detroit, Wayne, and Southfield, MI

 When it comes to heart health and disease, an accurate diagnosis is essential for getting the most effective treatment.
 A stress test assesses how well your heart works during physical exertion and can make it easier to diagnose heart conditions.
 Heart & Vascular Institute is a full-service cardiology practice that offers many advanced diagnostic tests to assess heart health and diagnose cardiac conditions, including many types of stress tests.
-To learn more about the stress test, call the office in Dearborn, Detroit, or Southfield, Michigan, or book an appointment online today.
+To learn more about the stress test, call the office in Wayne, Dearborn, Detroit, or Southfield, Michigan, or book an appointment online today.

 A stress test is a diagnostic test that assesses the health and function of your heart during physical exertion.
 The test also makes it easier to diagnose heart conditions such as coronary artery disease, heart valve disease, or congestive heart failure.

 The cardiology team at Heart & Vascular Institute may recommend a stress test if you’re experiencing cardiac symptoms, such as shortness of breath, chest pain, heart palpitations, or an irregular heartbeat.

 What are the types of stress tests?

 Heart & Vascular Institute is dedicated to providing high-quality cardiac care and utilizes state-of-the-art diagnostic tools to identify the underlying cause of your cardiac symptoms, including many types of stress tests.

 The types of stress tests offered include:

 During your exercise stress test, your cardiologist uses an electrocardiogram to assess cardiac activity while you exercise.
 During the test, you walk on a treadmill or ride a stationary bike, starting slowly and then gradually increasing the intensity of your workout until your heart reaches a set target rate or when you experience chest pain.